nxrighthere/NetStack/README.md

 .AddInt(compressedRotation.a)
 .AddInt(compressedRotation.b)
 .AddInt(compressedRotation.c)
-.ToArray(buffer);
+.ToArray(buffer); // The length of the byte array should be data.Length + 4 bytes for conversion

-// Get data length in bit buffer Console.WriteLine("Bit buffer length: " + data.Length);
+// Get data length in bit buffer for sending through the network Console.WriteLine("Bit buffer length: " + data.Length);

 // Reset bit buffer for further reusing